hammad-ulhassan/leet-code/README.md

 # leet-code
-i just try to attempt leet-code problems once in a while because its fun.
+i just try to attempt leet-code problems every once in a while because its fun.
 Solutions may or may not be ideal.
+Feel free to improve.
+Lets learn together.